RobTheBoss/github-slideshow/_posts/0000-01-02-RobTheBoss.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to my basic slide!"
 ---
 I am cool at being cool
 Use the left arrow to go back!